ArtyomRudnitskiy/PyProjects/README.md

 # PyProjects
-There are all my Python projects
+There are all my Python projects.
+The logic of distribution is a topic or belonging to a project.